Rich-XTec/Data-Manipulation_Py/README.md

 # Data-Manipulation_Py
-Data Manipulations, Vizualization and machine learning
+Data Manipulation, Vizualization and Machine Learning using python frameworks and free databases.